 At the same time, Kyzyl - and Tuva in general - as well as their inhabitants, don’t come across as decidedly Russian or Asiatic, Michael believes: “The Tuvan people, in my opinion, are neither Asian or Russian.
 They have Mongolian features, but are their own distinct race, much different than the Mongolians.
 There’s only approximately 300,000 Tuvans on the planet.
 They are a very small group of people, which I believe makes them incredibly unique.”

 The part that immediately stands out about the republic is just how few Russians actually live there - only about 16 percent of the population, according to the 2010 census.
 Some 82 percent are ethnic Tuvans, who prefer speaking Tuvan.
-Russian, meanwhile, is taught in schools as a foreign language.
+Russian, meanwhile, is taught in some schools as if it is a foreign language.

 “In my experiences, Tuvan is the predominant language, but most are fluent in Russian, you just don’t hear a lot of Russian spoken.
 I did not meet a lot of ethnic Russians, but they are there.
 Sometimes, I’d go into a store and would be surprised to see a Russian person behind the counter,” Michael says.
 He felt lucky to have always been accompanied by Tuvan acquaintances.
 The Tuvans, on the whole, don’t speak English.